 Having a trustworthy lettering book at your disposal will ensure that you improve your lettering skills.
 However, finding a good lettering book is not easy, since numerous brands are out there in the market.

-If you are a beginner and want to find the best book for your lettering, this article will help you.
+If you are a beginner and want to find the right book for your lettering, this article will help you.
 The information included in the reviews below will guide you about the brands you may encounter during your shopping.

-- Best Hand Lettering Book Reviews
+- Best Book for Hand Lettering Reviews

 - 1. Chalkfulloflove Hand Lettering 101

 - 3. The Ultimate Guide to Modern Calligraphy

 - 5. Paper Peony Press Calligraphy

 - 7. Kiley Bennett Super Simple Hand Lettering

 - 9. Cindy Guentert-Baldo Hand Lettering

 - 10. Amanda Kammarada Workbook

 - 12. Lettering Design Co Lettering for Beginners